DCP-CloudMesh/CloudMesh/README.md

 sudo make install
 ```

-We install ZeroMQ for Python using `pip install zeromq`.
+We install ZeroMQ for Python using `pip install pyzmq`.

 ## Key Files -
 - BUILD file - Contains the build instructions for the targets.